Lavhran/passwdhider/README.md

 # Password hider

-Password hider is a simple commandline program used to quickly save passwords without anyone near you seeing them.
+Password hider is a simple command line program used to quickly save passwords without anyone near you seeing them.
 It can also print the passwords backout complete or in slices.

 **Table of content**